valyala/gorpc/README.md

 packets and the amount of network bandwidth) required for RPC processing under high load.

+By default TCP connections are used as underlying gorpc transport.
+But you can use anything you want as an underlying transport - just provide custom implementations for Client.Dial and Server.Listener.

 Currently gorpc with default settings is successfully used in highly loaded production environment serving up to 40K qps.
 Switching from http-based rpc to gorpc reduced required network bandwidth from 300 Mbit/s to 24 Mbit/s.